The Jaipur Observatory from atop one of the 12 Rasivalayas

 On the topic of why Jai Singh chose not to use telescopes in his observatories

-Delhi was the seat of the Mughal Empire
+Delhi was an ancient city and the seat of the Mughal Empire.

 Ujjain was the former capital of the Malwa province and is located on the prime meridian established by the ancient Hindu canons of astronomy.

 Varanasi was an ancient center of learning, and reputedly the oldest continuously inhabited city in the world.

 Mathura was the legendary city of Krishna.